 Within the course, students will not only attend the presentations and an intensive educational seminar, but they will also be involved with real cases through internships with Center for Environment.
 The students will assist the citizens in dealing with environmental cases.
 Five of the best performing interns will have the opportunity to participate in a experience study tour in the Czech Republic.

 “We believe that Environmental Law Clinic will help the citizens to become equivalent partners to the state officials, developers and industrial companies.
-Due to corruption, negligence of the authorities or simply ignorance of the law, the local communities often need support to be able to reach justice,” Martin Skalský from Czech NGO Arnika says.
+Due to corruption, negligence of the authorities, or simply ignorance of the law, the local communities often need support to be able to reach justice,” Martin Skalský from the Czech NGO Arnika says.

 The Environmental Law Clinic is supported by the Transition Promotion Programme of the Czech government.
 It is a natural continuation of previous activities implemented by Arnika and its partners in Bosnia and Herzegovina.
 Recently, an online map of industrial polluters in Central Bosnia region has been developed and an analysis of the environmental democracy compliance published.
 Arnika also supports Eko forum Zenica’s campaign to decrease pollution from ArcelorMittal steelworks.